 - Each practitioner participating in a calendar call program shall be a member in good standing of the Bar of the Court.

-- Each practitioner participating in a calendar call program shall arrive at the Court at least one-half hour before the beginning of a calendar call and inform the trial clerk of his or her availability to assist unrepresented petitioners.
+- Each practitioner participating in a calendar call program shall arrive at the Court at least one hour before the beginning of a calendar call and inform the trial clerk of his or her availability to assist self-represented petitioners.

 - A practitioner participating in a calendar call program shall not directly or indirectly suggest that a petitioner may retain the practitioner’s services for a fee, nor may the practitioner receive a fee from the petitioner.